kennygrant/bestiary/interfaces.md

 ## Keep interfaces simple

+> The bigger the interface, the weaker the abstraction

 Interfaces are at their most powerful when they express a simple contract that any type can easily conform to.
 If they start to demand a laundry list of functions \(more than a few is a good heuristic\), they have very little advantage over a concrete type as an argument, because the caller is not going to be able to create an alternative type without substantially recreating the original.

 Some examples of useful interfaces from the standard library are: